Insuring and shipping a luxury watch: Complete guide 2026

 Vintage watch without original receipt

 This is the most common—and most stressful—scenario for online watch sellers.
-A vintage Rolex 5513 from the 1970s, a 1960 Omega Seamaster, a second-hand Tissot automatic: these watches can be worth between €3,000 and €200,000 without any proof of purchase available.
+A vintage Rolex 5513 from the 1970s, a 1960s Omega Seamaster, or a pre-owned automatic Tissot: these watches can be worth anywhere from €3,000 to €200,000 without a purchase receipt available.

-The problem: in the event of a claim, how can you prove the value of the property in order to obtain compensation?
+The problem: In the event of a loss, how can you prove the value of the property in order to receive compensation?

-1. Written appraisal from a certified watchmaker or specialized retailer — this is the most reliable and widely recognized document.
+1. A written appraisal from a certified watchmaker or a specialized retailer is the most reliable and widely recognized document

-2. Reseller certificate at the time of purchase, even in informal form (confirmation email, handwritten receipt)
+2. Proof of purchase from the retailer at the time of purchase, even in an informal format (confirmation email, handwritten receipt)

 3. Proof of transaction on the marketplace: screenshot of the payment confirmation, order history